The Howarths of Fall River and Swansea, Massachusetts

 Their son John Joe, a supplier of vegetables for the Fall River market, inherited the house in 1917, and when he died in 1927, his son John (Jack) Henry Howarth inherited it.
 Jack, a WWI veteran, was my grandfather, and he moved his family into this house with no central heating, plumbing or electricity just in time for the Great Depression.
 The farm had little usable infrastructure, they went bankrupt, and Jack sunk into alcoholism- farming is not easy.

-I have been diving passionately into my family’s history with a passion to discover the roots of my own life story.
+I have been diving passionately into my family’s history to discover the roots of my own life story.
 My mother’s history centers on Fall River, as both sides of her family immigrated there from England and Germany in the late 1800s, and all worked in the textile mills.
 Later, the Howarths brought vegetables to the city’s markets.

 My mother, Muriel Howarth, lived here from ages 8-14, 1930-36.
 She told us stories about difficult times, like how cold it was in the unheated loft she shared with her sister.
 She boasted of how she had to walk over a mile to the one room school house down the road (which is still there as a duplex house in 2024).
-Her mother, Annie, who worked in the mills until they shut down, would frequently leave her family, and stay with her own father and sister in Fall River on 85 Marchand Street.
+Her mother, Annie, who worked in the city mills until they shut down; would frequently leave her family, and stay with her own father and sister in Fall River on 85 Marchand Street.

 Creating this mosaic has been for me an empathetic meditation on her challenges growing up in this place and time and its impact on her and her children.